Discover the difference.

 and vitamin C.

-The following academic and university-industry collaborative studies and reviews involve the topical application of probiotic strains Lactobacillus plantarum, Lacticaseibacillus paracasei and/or Bifidobacterium longum for cosmetic (non-medicinal) purposes.
+The following academic and university-industry collaborative studies and reviews involve the topical application of probiotic strains Lactobacillus plantarum, Lacticaseibacillus paracasei and/or Bifidobacterium longum for cosmetic (non-therapeutic) purposes.

 February 2021 - Academic Review